Stratification Trees for Adaptive Randomization in Randomized Controlled Trials: Computational Details and Supplementary Simulation Details

 {\bf Optimal Strata Proportions}: Recall that for a given stratum, the optimal proportion is given by

 where $\sigma_0$ and $\sigma_1$ are the within-stratum standard deviations for treatments $0$ and $1$.
-In practice, if $\pi^* < 0.1$ then we assign a proportion of $0.1$, and if $\pi^* > 0.9$ then we assign a proportion of $0.9$ (hence we choose an overlap parameter of size $\nu = 0.1$, as required in Assumption \ref{ass:prop/cell_size}).
+In practice the user must also select an overlap parameter $\nu$ (as required in Assumption \ref{ass:prop/cell_size}).
+We select $\nu = 0.1$, so that if $\pi^* < 0.1$ then we assign a proportion of $0.1$, and if $\pi^* > 0.9$ then we assign a proportion of $0.9$.

-{\bf Population Generation:} We generate a user-defined number of depth 1 stratification trees (typically between 500 and 1000).
-For each tree, a covariate and a split point is selected at random, and then the optimal proportions are computed for the resulting strata.